HTR2A/SYD-UNI-CyberSec-Bootcamp/13 -  Cloud Security/Cloud_Setup.md

-# Module 13 - Cloud Environment Setup
+# Module 13 - Azure Cloud Environment Setup with JumpBox provisioner

 This document details the setup of my cloud network environment, focusing on creating a virtual network, configuring security groups, and launching virtual machines.
 I'll describe each step I followed.